Josh Anderson (ice hockey): International play

 In December 2013, Anderson and Knights teammate Bo Horvat were invited to partake in the selection camp process for the Canadian national junior team prior to annual World Junior Ice Hockey Championships.
 He scored one goal over the course of the tournament, whereas Canada ultimately finished fourth.

 Following the 2021–22 campaign, with Montreal not qualifying for the Stanley Cup playoffs, Anderson accepted an invitation to join the Canadian national senior team at the 2022 IIHF World Championship in Tampere.
 He registered an assist in his tournament debut, a 5–3 win against Germany.
 Through nine tournament games, Anderson amassed a goal and six assists, including one during his country's 6–1 semifinal victory over the Czech Republic to reach the championship final, and another in the ensuing 4–3 overtime loss to Finland to earn a silver medal.

 Personal life

 Anderson’s father, Gary, grew up in Dollard-des-Ormeaux on Montreal’s West Island as an avid Canadiens fan.
-Team alumni Pete Mahovlich is the uncle of Anderson’s mother, Michelle, through marriage.
+Team alumnus Pete Mahovlich is the uncle of Anderson’s mother, Michelle, through marriage.

 In May 2023, Anderson got engaged to Paola Finizio in Puglia, Italy.
 They were married in the same area in July 2024.
 Thereafter, the couple welcomed their first child in April 2025.